jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

 Control, or Influence (FOCI) and Committee on Foreign Investments in the United States (CFIUS) National Security Agreement.

-Thales contributed its hardware security module (HSM), a dedicated crypto processor that is specifically designed for the protection of the crypto key lifecycle.
+For this project, Thales contributed its hardware security module (HSM), a dedicated cryptographic processor that is specifically designed for the protection of the crypto key lifecycle.
 The HSM acts as a trust anchor that protects the cryptographic infrastructures by securely managing, processing, and storing cryptographic keys inside a hardened, tamper-resistant device.